mattliu-mygit/Pokemon-Knowledge-App-Using-React.js/README.md

 Test your Pokemon knowledge by guessing as many Pokemon that match a generated characteristic in 60 seconds within a completely Reactive page.
 Specify a characteristic after and explore the different Pokemon that filter through!

-In order to run this app, download or clone the code and 'npm install' the necessary dependencies.
-Then, enter 'npx reactful start' and check your localhost:1234!

-(Excuse all my commits, I've been trying to deploy this server-rendered React code on many platforms in vain; I'm not ususally like this I swear like c'mon 20 commits in a day???
-ASKJFHAKLSDHFASd)

-Future deployment may come in the form of nginx.
+Check it out here: https://pokemon-knowledge-app.herokuapp.com/ Future deployment may come in the form of nginx.
 Looking further into it and learning how to.
-Deployment put on hold till then.
+For now, converted it to a client-side rendered create-react-app and deployed on Heroku.

+(Excuse all my commits, I've been trying to deploy this server-rendered React code on many platforms in vain; I'm not ususally like this I swear)